Julia Child: Postwar France

 Child repeatedly recalled her first meal at La Couronne in Rouen as a culinary revelation.
 Once, she had described the meal of oysters, sole meunière, and fine wine to The New York Times as "an opening up of the soul and spirit for me."
 In 1951, she graduated from the famous Cordon Bleu cooking school in Paris and later studied privately with Max Bugnard and other master chefs.
 She joined the women's cooking club Le Cercle des Gourmettes, through which she met Simone Beck, who was writing a French cookbook for Americans with her friend Louisette Bertholle.
 Beck proposed that Child work with them to make the book appeal to Americans.
 In 1951, Child, Beck, and Bertholle began to teach cooking to American women in Child's Paris kitchen, calling their informal school L'école des trois gourmandes (The School of the Three Food Lovers).
-For the next decade, as the Childs moved around Europe and finally to Cambridge, Massachusetts, the three researched and repeatedly tested recipes.
+For the next decade, as the Childs moved around Europe and finally to Cambridge, Massachusetts in 1961, the three researched and repeatedly tested recipes.
 Child translated the French into English, making the recipes detailed, interesting, and practical.

 In 1963, the Childs built a home near the Provence town of Plascassier in the hills above Cannes on property belonging to co-author Beck and her husband, Jean Fischbacher.
 The Childs named it "La Pitchoune", a Provençal word meaning "the little one", but over time the property was often affectionately called simply "La Peetch".

-In his New York Times best-selling book, Dearie: The Remarkable Life of Julia Child, author Bob Spitz stated that Child was diagnosed with breast cancer in the mid-1960s.
-She underwent a mastectomy on February 28, 1968.
+Avis DeVoto

+Avis DeVoto was an American culinary editor, book reviewer, and cook.
+In 1952, DeVoto received a letter from Julia Child, at that time living in Paris, responding to one of her husband Bernard's recent magazine columns on how he detested stainless steel knives; Child thought he was “100% right”.
+DeVoto's reply to the letter initiated the correspondence and lifelong friendship between the two women.
+DeVoto and Child would not meet in person until 1954, but during those first two years they exchanged around 120 letters, which were eventually compiled into a book, As Always, Julia (2010).